dialoguetoolkit/chattoolOLD/README.md

 ## ConversationController object

-The main component of the chattool is the ConversationController object.
-The chattool is designed so that when you are designing an experiment you only need to modify code in the ConversationController
+The main part of the chattool is the ConversationController object.
+The chattool is designed so that when you are program an experiment you only need to modify code in the ConversationController object.

-It should in principle be possible to program interventions
+The ConversationController sits in the middle between all the participants.
+All chattext, GUI events, keyboard events are sent to the ConversationController object.

-## Workflow
+## Workflow when programming the chattool

 The standard approach to creating a new experimental intervention is to: